AvisekNaug/JModelica_docker/README.md

-# Steps to run a Jmodelica docker that supports ipython interaction on a Linux Server
+# Steps to run a Jmodelica docker that supports supports Jmodelica, python2, pyfmi, miniconda3 interaction on a Linux Server

 ## This assumes that
 * Docker is installed